ricardojoserf/slae32/README.md

 - Take up 3 shellcodes from Shell-Storm and create polymorphic versions of them to beat pattern matching

-- The polymorphiv versions cannot be larger 150% of the existing shellcode
+- The polymorphic versions cannot be larger 150% of the existing shellcode

 - Bonus points for making it shorter in length than original